IEC 60904-9:2020 Standard for Solar Simulators

 The Development of High-Powered LEDs

 When the draft ASTM E927 standard was written for solar simulators in 1979, the only lamps capable of coming close to sunlight reproduction were gas discharge lamps – specifically, xenon-arc and metal-halide bulbs.
-These bulbs have generally broad spectral emission because they create a plasma similar to the blackbody emitter that is our sun.
+These bulbs generally have broad spectral emission because they create a plasma similar to the blackbody emitter, which is our sun.
 Some of the bulbs’ stronger emission lines from energized atoms are still present and need to be filtered out, but on the whole these bulbs have broadband emission.

 Therefore, if you used a gas discharge lamp to match the overall intensity for a wide spectral bin (100 nm to 200 nm wide, for example), chances were high that you were not only matching the intensity, but the overall shape of the solar spectrum as well.
 Therefore, the standards for solar simulators only needed to be written in such a way that the relative intensity in several large bins was specified: 18.4% for the spectral bin from 400 nm to 500 nm, 19.9% for the spectral bin from 500 nm to 600 nm, and so on.

-The development of high-powered LEDs, however, allowed for the creation of LED-based solar simulators, which have fundamentally different properties and operation from that of gas discharge lamps.
+However, the development of high-powered LEDs allowed for the creation of LED-based solar simulators, which have fundamentally different properties and operations from that of gas discharge lamps.
 LEDs are generally narrow-band.
 A good rule of thumb, for example, is that an LED’s bandwidth is 10-20% of its peak position in nm – so a 400 nm LED will have a 40 nm bandwidth, while a 1000 nm LED will have a 100 nm bandwidth, and so on.
 While some of these LEDs are broader than others, few individual LEDs come even close to the 1000s of nm wavelength breadth covered by gas discharge lamps.

-Now that LEDs are able to produce similar intensities, there is the possibility for a spectrum that looks like spread-apart “fingers” to still be considered Class A (or even A+) spectral match (see below for an example of such a hypothetical spectrum that still meets Class A+ requirements).
+Now that LEDs can produce similar intensities, a spectrum that looks like spread-apart “fingers” could still be considered a Class A (or even A+) spectral match (see below for an example of such a hypothetical spectrum that still meets Class A+ requirements).

 These two new metrics are spectral coverage and spectral deviation, which we’ll discuss below.

 One of the biggest changes in the new IEC 60904-9 standard is the introduction of the Class A+ classification, which raises the bar for the highest quality classification achievable by a solar simulator.
-Just as there have been many advances in photovoltaic technology in the past several decades, solar simulators have also gotten much better at producing spectra to mimic that of the sun.
-The new Class A+ standard reflects the improvements that have been made in solar simulator technology as a whole.
+Just as there have been many advances in photovoltaic technology in the past several decades, solar simulators have also gotten much better at producing spectra that mimic that of the sun.
+The new Class A+ standard reflects the improvements made in solar simulator technology as a whole.

 For all three original standard metrics by which solar simulators are measured – spectral match, spatial non-uniformity, and temporal instability – Class A+ is twice as good as Class A.

-A summary table, reproduced from the standard, is included below.
+Below is a summary table reproduced from the standard.
 The practical meaning is that a Class A+ produces a more accurate spectrum, has a flatter illumination field, and exhibits less noise variation.

 Classification Minimum Wavelength Range to be Evaluated (nm) Spectral match to all spectral bins (%) Spatial non-uniformity